 Next, mimic the plot command to reflect our new choices.
 Remember to use square brackets for more than one choice.
-You should come up with something like this: plot([f(x),g(x)], x=-3..3, y=-3..3, linestyle=[solid, dash], color= ['Red'', 'Blue''], title='My New Graph'');
+You should come up with something like this: plot([f(x),g(x)], x=-3..3, y=-3..3, linestyle=[solid, dash], color=[''Red'', ''Blue''], title=''My New Graph'');

 - To create the Legend, follow these steps: - 1.
 Position the cursor over the plot and right-click to see the context menu. - 2.
 Under the option Legend, select Show Legend. - 3.
-Double-Click to change the labels for Curve 1 and Curve 2. - Finally, transfer your figure to a Microsoft Word document.
+Right-click once more and select Edit Legend.
+Enter an appropriate label for the first curve.
+Repeat this step until you have a completed legend. - Finally, transfer your figure to a Microsoft Word document.
 If you have time, check out the other options in the context menu.
 For example, under Title choose to Add Caption, or under Legend choose to change the Position.